Ketho/ketho.github.io/_posts/2024-08-20-luarocks-on-windows.markdown

 ## Lua
 [Lua](https://www.lua.org/) is a scripting language which is simple and quite easy to learn.
 It's used in games like [World of Warcraft](https://warcraft.wiki.gg/wiki/World_of_Warcraft_API) and [Minetest](https://www.minetest.net/), and software like [Wireshark](https://www.wireshark.org/) and [MediaWiki](https://www.mediawiki.org/wiki/Extension:Scribunto).

 [LuaRocks](https://luarocks.org/) is the package manager for Lua to install modules.
-But it's slightly annoying to set up on Windows, compared to on Unix.
+But it's difficult to set up on Windows, compared to on Unix.
 Its ecosystem is smaller compared to ones for other languages, and any issues are more difficult to debug; which is why I'd advocate for using Python instead of Lua.

 I personally use Lua for generating [LuaLS](https://github.com/LuaLS/lua-language-server) annotations for a WoW [VS Code extension](https://github.com/Ketho/vscode-wow-api) which needs to load the [Blizzard_APIDocumentation](https://github.com/Gethe/wow-ui-source/tree/live/Interface/AddOns/Blizzard_APIDocumentationGenerated) Lua files.